Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

 \subsection{Determinantal representations}

-In this section we will show the processes $t \mapsto t \pm 1$ are determinantal point processes.
-For a review of such processes we direct the reader to \cite{borodin_det}.
+We now show the processes $t \mapsto t \pm 1$ are determinantal point processes.
+For a review of such processes we direct the reader to~\cite{borodin_det}.
 We will do the calculation for the $t \mapsto t-1$ Markov process as it leads to less complicated formulas, but analogous results hold for $t \mapsto t+1$.

-For the remainder, it is now convenient to relabel and rescale the parameter set $\{A,B,C,D,E,F\}$ as $\{t_0,t_1,t_2,t_3,u_0,u_1\}$ in order for certain symmetries to become more prominent (and in doing so, we will use the notation set forth in the previous section).
-To wit:
+For the remainder, it is convenient to change the set of parameters $A$, $B$, $C$, $D$, $E$, $F$ to the set $t_0$, $t_1$, $t_2$, $t_3$, $u_0$, $u_1$ in order for certain symmetries to become more prominent using the following:

 Note these parameters depend on $t$ (the time parameter), and such dependence will be made more explicit when it becomes important.
 Notation is as in the previous section.
-Note $u_0 u_1 t_0 t_1 t_2 t_3 = q$.
-Since the balancing condition for the biorthogonal functions requires a $pq$ on the right hand side, we will again multiply $u_1$ by $p$.
-These are the parameters of the univariate biorthogonal functions discussed in the previous section. $u_0$ and $u_1$ control the poles of the pair of biorthogonal functions.
+Note \smash{$u_0 u_1 t_0 t_1 t_2 t_3 \!=\! q$}.
+Since the balancing condition for the biorthogonal functions requires a~$pq$ on the right-hand side, we will again multiply~$u_1$ by~$p$.

-At the core of the computations will be the Eynard-Mehta theorem, which we now state in a ``decreasing-time'' form convenient for our computations (see \cite{eynardmehta}, \cite{borodin_det} for a review and \cite{borodinrains} for an elementary proof):
+We state the Eynard--Mehta theorem, in a ``decreasing-time'' form convenient for our computations (see \cite{borodin_det,eynardmehta} for a review and \cite{borodinrains} for an elementary proof):